Skip to main content

 1. Contact County Clerk: Call or visit the county clerk's office to get the list of designated newspapers

-2. Contact Newspapers: Request publication rates (costs vary dramatically—see our county-by-county cost breakdown)
+2. Contact Newspapers: Request publication rates (costs vary dramatically by county)

-3. Provide Publication Text: The notice typically includes your LLC name, formation date, county, and purpose
+3. Provide Publication Text: The notice must include your LLC name, formation date, county, and purpose

 4. Run for Six Weeks: The newspapers will publish your notice weekly for six consecutive weeks